PadmaUnlimited/padma-theme/padma/README.txt

 = 0.0.21
 * Released: May 23, 2018

-Added option to show post tags to Pinboard block
+Several improves to Pinboard block

 = 0.0.20
 * Released: May 23, 2018